openstack-infra/zuul/doc/source/zuul.rst

 **failure**
   Uses the same syntax as **success**, but describes what Zuul should do if at least one job fails.

+**start**
+  Uses the same syntax as **success**, but describes what Zuul should do when a change is added to the queue manager.
+This can be used, for example, to reset the value of the Verified review category.

 Some example queue configurations are included in the sample layout file.
 The first is called a *check* queue::